 REFSQ aims to fund the activities of the Background and Local Organizations from registrations.

 2.6 Location decision

-The SC Chairs solicit bids for future REFSQ locations, including local and/or background organizations.
-The SC Chairs present the elicited proposal(s) to the SC.
+The SC Chair and Vice-Chair solicit bids for future REFSQ locations, including local and/or background organizations.
+The SC Chair and Vice-Chair present the elicited proposal(s) to the SC.
 The decision is made by an explicit vote by the SC.